Fire and rescue services

 Check the Department of Human Services to find out what's covered.
 You'll need to prove you're eligible.

-If you're staying more than 6 months, you'll pay an Immigration Health Surcharge.
-This will be charged when you apply for your visa.
+If you stay for over 6 months, you'll pay an Immigration Health Surcharge, which will be charged when you apply for your visa.

-The NHS won't cover the cost if you need a medical evacuation.
-Medical evacuation can be very expensive.
+The NHS won't cover the cost of a medical evacuation, which can be very expensive.
 Get comprehensive travel insurance before you leave Australia.

 Penalties for possessing, using or trafficking illegal drugs are severe.
 They include imprisonment and fines.